zaiisao/Documentation/en/Interactive Broadcast/voice_changer_android.md

 ---
-title: Set the Voice Enhancement and Effects
+title: Set the Voice Beautifier and Effects
 description: How to adjust the voice effect on Android
 platform: Android
-updatedAt: Sat Aug 08 2020 16:13:01 GMT+0800 (CST)
+updatedAt: Tue Aug 11 2020 10:14:01 GMT+0800 (CST)
 ---
-# Set the Voice Enhancement and Effects
+# Set the Voice Beautifier and Effects
 ## Introduction

-In social and entertainment scenarios, users often want various voice enhancements or voice effects to improve their interactive experiences.
+In social and entertainment scenarios, users often want various voice effects to improve their interactive experiences.
 For example, in chat rooms, a user can select a voice effect to add a virtual stereo effect to their voice.
 To accomplish this, Agora RTC SDK provides preset voice effects.
 You can also dynamically change the users' voices, such as adjusting the pitch, setting the equalization, and reverberation modes.
 Try out the preset voice effects on the [online Demo](https://www.agora.io/en/audio-demo) provided by Agora.

 ## Implementation